vxern/logos/CONTRIBUTING.md

 - Use `#` for declaring private API members.
 Do not use TypeScript's `public`, `protected` and `private` keywords.
   - `private` is permitted for hiding constructors.
 - Use `return undefined;` over `return;` when the return type can be `undefined`.
+- Use union types with a clearly defined key->value mapping object over `enum`s.